cfichtlscherer/Implementation_and_Validation_of_the_Pulse-Height_Tally_in_OpenMC_Code/README.md

 ### 2) Analytic Validation

-The file *results_openmc_multilayered.txt* contains the results of the OpenMC simulation in the simplified version.
-The script *multilayered_analytical_plot.py* produces Figure 4.
-The file *define_colors.py* contains the used colors defined in a python dictionary.
+The folder *openmc-modification* contains the files particle.cpp and physics.cpp for the simplified analytical model.
+The file *run.py* starts the 100 simulations and stores the resulting .npy files in *results*.
+The script *multilayered_analytical_plot.py* produces Figure 4 (*pgf_tworegions_new.pgf*).
+The file *define_colors.py* contains the used colors defined in a Python dictionary.

 ### 3) Software-based Validation

 Many incorrect simulations were performed for this validation step.
 We show here only the correct results used at the end.
-The script *plots_paper.py* creates Figure 6 and Figure 7 of the paper.
+The script *plots_paper.py* creates Figure 6 (*cs-137.pgf*) and Figure 7 (*ks-tests.pgf*) of the paper.
 The folders *run-27*, *run-42*, *run-43*, and *run-44* contain the respective simulation results, input files, and log files, which contain further information about the simulations.
+The folder *big_run-6-openmc* contains all OpenMC simulation results.

 ### 4) Experimental Validation

 The script *fit_detector_resolution.py* fits the detector resolution of the results in Heath.
-It creates Figure 9.
+It creates Figure 9 (*detector_resolution.pgf*).
 The file *heath_experimental_spectra.py* contains the measurement results, read out by hand in form of lists.
 The folder *isotope_emissions* contains the intensities, the energies and the used bins for the nine analyzed isotopes.
 The simulated energies and intensities are listed below (energies in keV, intensities in fractions):

 **Al-28** - [1778.987], [1.]